sinhasaurabh079/Invisiblity-Cloak/README.md

 # Invisiblity-Cloak

 Being a harry potter fan I always had a childhood fantasy of using an invisibility cloak.
 Well it turns out that using simple image processing tricks I can now actually fulfil my childhood fantasy.
-This code turns a red colour cloth into an invisibility cloak.
+This code turns a "Red Colour Cloth" into an invisibility cloak.

 <br>